vaz/http-lecture/README.md

 - In HTTP, the client makes a request and the server responds.
 Repeat as necessary.

-- A client sends an *HTTP Request* to read (or write to) a *resource* on the server.
-The server and the resource are identified by a *URI*.
-  The request describes what the user wants to do to the resource, and
+- A client sends an *HTTP Request* to read (or write to) a *Resource* on the server.
+The server and the resource are identified by a *URI*, The request describes what the user wants to do to the resource, and includes metadata about the request, the client and its preferences/capabilities in the form of headers.
+Requests can have body content, usually only when making updates.

-  the desired action is given as a *Method*, metadata about the request are given as *Headers*

-  and can refer to data in any format.
-HTTP doesn't care; it only describes the *way*

-  HTML pages, data encoded in JSON/XML/etc, images, videos...
-  Whether they're read from static files or generated dynamically resources, like HTML pages, assets submit forms, load assets, dynamically CRUD data using Javascript.
-It interprets and renders responses from the server.
+- A resource can be represented by data in any format: HTML pages, plain text, images, javascripts, stylesheets, JSON or XML data, to name a few.
+  HTTP itself doesn't care what is said, only *how* it's said.

+- The client (user agent) interprets responses from the server.
+A browser will render resources visually, or javascript on the page might read and write to a database through an HTTP API, formatted in JSON.
+  A web scraper might not render anything, but instead store the content or analysis of the response to use later.
+Etc. The user agent will do what it's designed to do with the response, which is its business.

 ## Flow of an HTTP request/response cycle

 Clients make requests.
 Servers look at a request, do something, and return a response.
-That's it.
+That's it, repeat as needed.

 ### First, who's involved?
 (Who are the parties?)